51+ SaaS Statistics For 2026: Market Growth, Funding & Trends

 35. Software Deployment Now Takes 7 Hours

-Setting up SaaS tools has become incredibly efficient.
+Setting up tools has become incredibly efficient.
 While a new software setup once demanded 57 hours around ten years back, today, it can be done in merely 7 hours.
 This swift implementation aids in quicker market entry and enhanced value realization.

 37. Almost 9 in 10 Companies Use a Cloud Solution

 Close to 90% of businesses have adopted at least one cloud-based service.
-Moreover, many of these companies anticipate adding more SaaS services in the upcoming year.
+Moreover, many of these companies anticipate adding more services in the upcoming year.

 SaaS Challenges Stats